cosmicexplorer/.emacs.d/README.md

 #### for use
 1. start emacs with the '-l' option to load the .emacs file within this repository. you can alias it: ```alias emacs='emacs -l ~/.emacs.d/.emacs'```
 2. .sbclrc loads things for sbcl usage; make the .sbclrc within your home directory (the one sbcl reads from when it starts) read ```(load "~/.emacs.d/.sbcl")``` to load everything contained within there
+    * if sbcl does not recognize packages, ensure that .sbclrc points to the correct location of the 'setup.lisp' file (for me it's in ~/.emacs.d/quicklisp/setup.lisp)

 #### no submodules?
 Why not use submodules to contain git repositories of all dependencies?